TharinduTS/cell_type_enrichment_v2/README.md

 ```
 ## 8-III Merge tissue type data

-Then I added tissue data for these filtered rows from the earlier filtered data file.
+#*Then I added tissue data for these filtered rows from the earlier filtered data file "combined_expression_data_filtered.tsv" from chapter 2*

 ### Script